-The Tasmanian Electoral Commission has recently posted notices of apparent failure to vote in relation to two different elections:
+The Tasmanian Electoral Commission has recently posted notices of apparent failure to vote in relation to the following elections:

 If you have received a notice about your failure to vote, please turn the letter over and choose the relevant option, sign and post it back, or pay the penalty as indicated.